 Munich to Zugspitze day trip

-To get the best of your excursion, I recommend a day trip to Zugspitze from Munich.
+To get the best out of your excursion, I recommend a day trip to Zugspitze from Munich.
 You’ll ride the cable car to the top, have time to take in the stunning landscape, do some activity, and have lunch at one of the mountain huts.
 You’ll end your experience at the Zugspitze riding the historic cogwheel train down to the Valley, before heading back to Munich.

 Berchtesgaden and Eagle’s Nest